Contact Us

 Canadian investors have pulled back from the U.S.

-What knocked the U.S. off the top spot in 2025?
-A change in investment patterns from Canadians.
-Canadian acquisitions of U.S. real estate fell to the lowest annual level since 2010 last year, MSCI said, and that money was at least partially redirected to the UK and Europe.
+Canadian acquisitions of U.S. real estate fell to the lowest annual level since 2010, MSCI said, and that money was at least partially redirected to the UK and Europe.
 The region made up 40% of Canadian cross-border investment, compared with a long-run average of 23%.
-The UK benefitted due to its status as a large, transparent, liquid market.
+The UK benefited due to its status as a large, transparent, liquid market.

 “If you listen to what Mark Carney was saying at Davos, if you pay attention to consumer habits in Canada, with some boycotting U.S. liquor and things like that, I think it would make sense that some of that would feed into decision-making at an investment level,” MSCI Head of EMEA Research Tom Leahy said.

-But Europe, and the UK, can benefit from a perception of greater certainty in an uncertain world.
+But Europe and the UK can benefit from a perception of greater certainty in an uncertain world.

-“I think institutional investors are somewhat influenced by their government policy, and have to turn back a bit more local,” Bei Capital CEO Collin Lau said.
+“I think institutional investors are somewhat influenced by their government policy and have to turn back a bit more local,” Bei Capital CEO Collin Lau said.

 The firm is a Hong Kong-based investor, and Lau is the former head of real estate at China’s sovereign wealth fund.

 “You can't unpick what's already been picked,” Sirius’ Coombs said.
 “The trust has been broken.
 The rules have been broken.
-Now, even if everyone puts their hands up and says, terrible mistake, let's all be friends, it’s another two generations before that trust returns.”
+Now, even if everyone puts their hands up and says, ‘Terrible mistake, let's all be friends,’ it’s another two generations before that trust returns.”